 Paisley Park (Chanhassen)

-Paisley Park, the former home and recording studio of the legendary musician Prince, offers guided tours that provide an intimate look at his life, career, and creative spaces.
+Paisley Park, the former home and recording studio of the legendary musician Prince, offers guided tours that provide an intimate look at his life and career.
 It's a must-visit for music fans and those interested in pop culture history.

 SPAM Museum (Austin)